AppImage/docs.appimage.org/source/packaging-guide/optional/signatures.rst

 Validating the signature
 ------------------------

 To validate a signature of an an AppImage and to determine whether an AppImage has been compromised, an external tool needs to be used.
 There is a very simple tool called :code:`validate` that can do this.
+It can be found in the `AppImageUpdate <https://github.com/AppImageCommunity/AppImageUpdate>`_ project.

 .. code-block:: shell